 Travel Photography Gear I Take on a Trip Around The World

-There is no such thing as 'the best' travel camera or lens but as a professional photographer I do have my favorites...
+There is no such thing as 'the best' travel photography camera or lens but as a professional photographer I do have my favorites...
 Over the years I've bought and sold quite a bit of photography gear and I found out what equipment I really love to work with.
 There are some cameras and lenses that are on top of my favorites list...

-I've explained already what I look for when buying a new travel camera or lens and what my favorite travel photography tips are but apparently you guys really want to know exactly what gear I use so, this is my travel photography gear packing list.
+I've explained already what I look for when buying a new travel camera or lens and what my favorite travel photography tips are but apparently you guys really want to know exactly what gear I use so, this is my travel photography equipment packing list.

 Scroll down for more information on each item.